Program of All-Inclusive Care for the Elderly: Outcomes

 Several studies point to the numerous benefits that PACE programs have had on their patient populations, including allowing them to live safely within their communities.

-The more positive research on effectiveness centers on outcomes of interest tied to PACE programs.
+Research on effectiveness centers on outcomes of interest tied to PACE programs.
 These include greater adult day health care use along with decreased numbers of hospitalizations and nursing home admissions.
 In fact, patients were less likely to be institutionalized when compared to those who waived 1915(c) home- and community-based services.

 Similarly, it has been noted that patients remain in contact with primary care longer; have greater survival rates, better health, better functional status, and better quality of life as reflected by increased social interaction; and experience less depression and fewer concerns after enrollment.

-There are, however, some drawbacks that patients have come to perceive with certain aspects of the PACE experience.
-Some patients have reported that they are not receiving enough information about their conditions and that their input into their own care is not being taken into consideration by providers.
-In addition, there is a prevalent concern amongst enrollees centered on losing their primary care physician with whom they have established a relationship and trust with.
+One prevalent concern among prospective PACE participants is ending their established relationship with a primary care physician.